ssroffe/DnDProject/README.md

 Basic Character manager.
 Contains information for spells

+## How to run:
+Simply download CharacterMgr.jar and run that

 ## For the future
 I will probably add automatic stat boosts given from classes and races later.